Strategy of Breakthrough for Health and Wealth

 20% inputs or cause gives you 80% outputs / effect:

-Perry Marshall then described in his simple but amazingly insightful book, 80/20 Sales & Marketing how there is an 80/20 inside each 80/20.
+Perry Marshall then described, in his simple yet remarkably insightful book, "80/20 Sales & Marketing," how there is an 80/20 principle within each 80/20 principle.
 This is known as a fractal pattern.
 80/20 was fractal!
 A breakthrough insight that could powerfully leverage the 80/20 Principle.

 Fractal Truth: